hongnpham/hongnpham.github.io/README.md

 2024<br>

 The Portfolio is a tool for presenting my skills to potential employers.
 It demonstrates my professional abilities, encompassing programming, infographics, charts, statistics, and other products in my academic journey.<br>
-The Portfolio is a tool for presenting my skills to potential employers.
-It demonstrates my professional abilities, encompassing programming, infographics, charts, statistics, and other products in my academic journey.<br>
 Skills: Flask · Python (Programming Language) · HTML5 · JavaScript · Cascading Style Sheets (CSS)<br>

 ## Professional Experience: <br>